 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's interest rate risk arises primarily from interest-bearing borrowings which bearing variable rates expose the Group to cash flow interest rate risk.
+The Group's interest rate risk arises primarily from interest-bearing borrowings and loans from shareholders and a director which bearing variable rates expose the Group to cash flow interest rate risk.

-The following table illustrates the sensitivity of the Group's loss after income tax for the year and equity as at 31 December 2022 to a decrease of 50 basis points in the interest rate, assuming the interest-bearing borrowings outstanding at the reporting year were outstanding for the whole year and all the variables were held constant.
+The following table illustrates the sensitivity of the Group's loss after income tax for the years and equity as at 31 December 2023 and 2022 to a decrease of 50 basis points in the interest rate, assuming the interest-bearing borrowings outstanding at the reporting year were outstanding for the whole year and all the variables were held constant.